 Depending on the circumstances, individuals or groups who do not cancel appointments may receive one warning.
 A second occurrence will result in a 3 month suspension of Studio 300 collaboration room and space reservations.
 Repeated violations may result in a longer suspension.

-time.
-Items will be checked in after a thorough inspection for condition; patrons are encouraged to be present during this evaluation.
+Items will be checked in after a thorough inspection for condition; patrons are required to be present during this evaluation.

-Availability of equipment is not guaranteed.
-Reservations are encouraged and availability is contingent on patrons returning equipment in a timely manner.
+Availability of equipment is not guaranteed and reservations are encouraged.
+Availability is contingent on patrons returning equipment in a timely manner.
 Patrons are responsible for returning all equipment directly to Studio 300 staff on time and in good condition.

 Conduct: The Library Conduct Policy applies to activities in the Studio.
 Any violations of this policy may result in loss of Studio privileges and/or full library privileges.
 Treat your group, our staff, and other artists kindly.